shazibulislam/shazibulislam.github.io/content/publication/ITiCSE 2022/index.md

 ---
-title: "Xi commandments of kubernetes security: A systematization of knowledge related to kubernetes security practices"
+title: "Can We use Authentic Learning to Educate Students about Secure Infrastructure as Code Development?"
 authors:
+- AKond Rahman
 - admin
-- Farzana Ahamed Bhuiyan
+- Hossain Shahriar
-- Akond Rahman
+- Fan Wu
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"